sysbiolux/IDARE-QuickStart/README.md

 Sample data:

 -"TableS2_PublicData_12915_2017_362_MOESM3_ESM_4_IDARE2_NCBIds_DESEQ2_NORMcountsLog2.xlsx" - Data from Tarifeño-Salvidia et al.[6] from the transcriptome analysis of zebrafish endocrine, acinar and duct cells.
-TableS2 was normalized using DESeq2[7] and log2 transformed.
+TableS2 was normalized using DESeq2[7], log2 transformed and ENSIDs converted to NCBI IDs to match the model.

 ## Part 1: Setting up the Network for IDARE in Cytoscape